tvieira/tvieira.com/about.md

 [Open source](https://opensource.com/resources/what-open-source) advocate, [pythonista](https://en.wikipedia.org/wiki/Python_%28programming_language%29), linux nerd coffee-lover, information security paranoid + skeptical inquirer, and student pilot.

-I have over 19 years of professional experience contributing and leading the implementations of technical solutions and the development of technology products.
-I have both started my own company and have had the chance to further progress my career in an international setting.

-I continuously apply the knowledge acquired through my professional experiences to increase systems quality in very competitive and demanding environments.
-I gain tremendous professional satisfaction leading companies and people through difficult challenges and opportunities ensuring their goals are achieved in an efficient and sustainable manner.
+I'm a sales engineer with a passion for technology and helping clients succeed.
+With 19 years of experience in software engineering, I bring a unique perspective to sales, combining technical knowledge with sales expertise to deliver solutions that meet the clients' needs.

+My experience in software engineering has given me the ability to analyze complex problems and develop innovative solutions that leverage cutting-edge technology.
+As a sales engineer, I work closely with clients to understand their business objectives and develop custom solutions that deliver measurable results.

+I believe in building strong relationships with the clients I work with, and I pride myself on my ability to communicate technical concepts in a way that is easy to understand.
+Whether it's through demos, presentations, or one-on-one conversations, I make sure that the clients have a clear understanding of how our solutions will help their business succeed.

-I'm a software engineer and I have extensive experience on software engineering and IT systems operations.
-The tools, languages, and frameworks I've been using in most recent years are: python, C, Golang, Ansible, linux hardening, configuration and troubleshooting (apache httpd, nginx, samba, NFS, email, DNS), packaging (RPM, Distutils), Jenkins pipeline for continuous integration and continuous delivery (CI/CD), Flask, Django, Red Hat OpenShift (OKD), Istio (composing and deploying service mesh), Kubernetes, KVM (virtualization tools) and Docker for micro-services and API development.
+The tools and processes I've been using in most recent years are: Datadog, Python, Golang, C, Ansible, linux hardening, configuring and troubleshooting Linux systems (apache httpd, nginx, samba, NFS, email, DNS), software packaging (RPM), Jenkins and Tekton for continuous integration and continuous delivery (CI/CD), Flask, Django, OpenShift Container Platform, Istio, Kubernetes, KVM (virtualization tools) and Podman (Docker replacement) for micro-services and API development (composing and deploying service mesh).

+I do what I love, and I love what I do.

 ## Education and certifications